dariuszSki/zbgp-speaker/README.md

  sudo kill -3 $(pidof iptables-bgp-scraper)
 ```

-# Important Note - Contributing
+# Important Note
-When submitting PRs, one needs to create them in draft form.
-The release workflow will only be triggered when the state of PR changes to `ready for review`.
-In draft form, one you will be allowed to make changes to PR without triggering the release workflow.
+The release workflow that creates the release binary and uploads it to the release folder will only be triggered when the state of PR changes to `ready for review`.